Magda-M/brain_reg_var/README.md

 3. other TF motifs database (any motifs collection available in the MotifDb R package)

 # Requirements and installation
-The jupyter notebook itself does not require any installation but to run it the following packages/libraries/tools are required: python > 3.5
+The notebook has been developed and tested in the following environment:
+Ubuntu 20.04
+Python 3.8.5
+jupyterlab 3.0.7
+pandas 1.2.1
+scipy 1.6.0
+statsmodels 0.12.2
+pybedtools 0.8.1
+rpy2 3.4.2

+R 4.0.3
+BiocManager 3.12
+motifbreakR  ??
+BSgenome.Hsapiens.UCSC.hg38 ??

 ANNOVAR (https://annovar.openbioinformatics.org/en/latest/user-guide/download/) with gnomad_genome database
-`<annotate_variation.pl -buildver hg38 -downdb -webfrom annovar gnomad_genome humandb/>` (run this command afted ANNOVAR download)
 bedtools
-`<sudo apt install bedtools>`
-python libraries: jupyterlab, pandas, scipy, statsmodels, pybedtools, rpy2
-`<pip3 install jupyterlab pandas scipy statsmodels pybedtools rpy2>` R 4.*
-BiocManager 3.12
-motifbreakR
-BSgenome.Hsapiens.UCSC.hg38
+GATK

 A virtual disk image (.vdi) file with Ubuntu 20.04, all requirements and this notebook ready to use is available at: link.